akshayyy22/Celestiax/readme.md

 ## Project Overview

 CelestiaX is designed to showcase the latest cryptocurrency transactions in a visually compelling manner.
 Users can interact with a neural network-style visualization where each node represents a transaction.
-The system provides an option to search wallet IDs and view detailed transaction data for specific cryptocurrencies like Bitcoin, Ethereum, and Solana.
+The system provides an option to search wallet IDs and view detailed transaction data for specific cryptocurrencies like Bitcoin, Ethereum, and Algorand.

 Key Features:
 - **Real-Time Neural Network Visualization**: Transactions are visualized as interconnected nodes with dynamic updates.